OpenTermsArchive/contrib-versions/Runescape/Privacy Policy.md

 To submit a request, please use one of the following methods via our Data Protection Officer's office at Relentless Privacy and Compliance Ltd:

 *   Email us at ccpajagex@relentlessdataprivacy.com
-*   Use our online webform located at Subject access request
+*   Use our online webform located at CCPA request

 Email requests must include "Your California Privacy Rights" in the subject field and state **right to know**, **deletion** or **opt out**.

-Within 24 hours of receipt, we will confirm receipt of your request.
+Within 10 days of receipt, we will confirm receipt of your request.
 We will verify your identity as a resident in the state of California and contact you to request that information.
 If we are not able to verify your identity, we will deny your request.
 If we deny your request, even if only in part, we will explain the reason in our response.

 Once verified, we will provide a substantive response within 45 days, unless we need more time, in which case we will notify you.

 RIGHT TO DELETE

 If you are a California resident, you may submit a verifiable request for us to delete any personal information we have collected about you.

-To submit a request, please email us at ccpajagex@relentlessdataprivacy.com or use our online webform Subject access request
+To submit a request, please email us at ccpajagex@relentlessdataprivacy.com or use our online webform CCPA request

 Email requests must include "Your California Privacy Rights" in the subject field and state **right to know**, **deletion** or **opt out**.

+Within 10 days of receipt, we will confirm receipt of your request.
+We will verify your identity as a resident in the state of California and contact you to request that information.
+If we are not able to verify your identity, we will deny your request.
+If we deny your request, even if only in part, we will explain the reason in our response.

+Once verified, we will provide a substantive response within 45 days, unless we need more time, in which case we will notify you.

 RIGHT TO OPT OUT